 Remuneration of the Board of Directors

-The Board members are not covered by the Company’s long-term incentive schemes, bonus scheme or pension schemes.
-No shares or share-related rights were granted to Board members as remuneration during the financial period, except those specified above.
+The Board members are not covered by the company’s long-term incentive schemes, bonus scheme or pension schemes.
+No shares or share-related rights were granted to Board members as remuneration during the financial period.

 Remuneration is part of Cramo’s management system.
-The aim of a well-designed remuneration scheme is to attract and engage talented employees to the company and to promote the company’s financial success.
+The aim of a well-designed remuneration scheme is to attract and engage talented employees at the company and to promote the company’s financial success.